chmbrs/WeddingUpload/README.md

 Feedback and improvements to the project is extremely welcome. =)

-(All the images are labeled for reuse with modification)
+(All the images used are labeled for reuse with modification) Made with love.